kambria-platform/capsule-core-js/README.md

 var net = 4 \\ Your network id

+var getApproval = (txParams, callback) => {
+  // This function is show off the approval with transaction's params
+  // When user approve, return callback(null, true)
+  // If denied, return callback(null, false)
+}

 var getAuthentication = {
   open: (qrcode, callback) => {
     // This function is to show off the QRcode to user